-The WDAT tool for spatial interpolation of water depth monthly snapshots indicate that WCA-3A North is getting very dry, much of northwestern sub-basin has water depths significantly below ground.
-North to South hydrologic connectivity remains well maintained in Shark River Slough in ENP as conditions dry down in the Taylor Slough area.
+The WDAT tool for spatial interpolation of water depth monthly snapshots indicate that WCA-3A North is getting very dry, much of the sub-basin has water depths significantly below ground.
+North to South hydrologic connectivity maintained in Shark River Slough in ENP as conditions dry down in the Taylor Slough area and in Big Cypress National Preserve (BCNP).
 (Figure EV-5).
-Comparing WDAT water levels from present, over the last month stages fell significantly in WCA-1 and WCA-3A along the upper reaches of the L-67 levees.
-Looking back one year conditions are more comparable than anytime over this dry season.
-Significant differences are only detected in the north of WCA-2A and along the eastern boundary of ENP (Figure EV-6).
+Over the last month stages fell significantly in central WCA-1 and WCA-3A from Mullet Slough in the west to the upper reaches of the L-67 levees.
+Looking back one-year conditions are now trending drier in the central Everglades for the first time this dry season.
+Depths in WCA-3A, BCNP and western ENP are well below average for this time of year.
+(Figure EV-6).